 Because, for me, as wonderful as I try to be, that’s the first thing that goes.
 If I’m tired then I don’t make that 6:15 or 5:30 spin class and then you just never make that back up.
 Making and realizing how much better you feel.

-I also think it’s really important to reach out to people that you see maybe struggling and say “Hey, what are you doing Friday?
-[Unclear 00:18:18] class at yoga.
+I also think it’s really important to reach out to people that you see may be struggling and say “Hey, what are you doing Friday?
+I’m trying this new class at yoga.
 What do you think about going with me someday?”

 I think that’s important too that when you see your friends and she says “I haven’t seen you at the yoga studio.
 Where have you been?”
 That’s also something you fell.

 Jeena: Yeah.
 I find that all of these sort of healthy behaviors make it easier to link additional healthy behaviors.
 So if you know you have to be up at 5:30 for a yoga class, that also means you have to go to bed earlier so you get sufficient amount of sleep because you don’t want to show up to yoga class sleepy, and tired, and cranky.
 Which also then means you have to eat dinner a little bit earlier and it also probably means you’re probably not going to want to eat like something super unhealthy because then you’re not going to feel very good in yoga class the next day.
 I find that all of these healthy behaviors link to one another.
 Also, the really importance of making these a habit in your daily life.

 Judge Harrington: Right.
 Simple things like that, to me, were also competitive.
 So I have a Fitbit, that I have several Fitbit friends, some are other judges.

 Judge Harrington: Every so often we’ll get… I’ll send a challenge to see how many steps we can do in a week.
 I’ve got reports back that some of my judges are in their courthouses just walking up and down the hallways just so that they can beat me.
 Those are good things.